sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2024-week2-frontend-session-validation/devtoberfest2024-week2-frontend-session-validation.md

 <!-- description --> We hope you enjoyed the sessions on frontend/user interface topics during Week 2 of Devtoberfest.
 Show that you were listening, and earn extra points toward the Devtoberfest grand prize.

 ## You will learn
-- A lot about technology - and yourself.
+- A lot about technology (and yourself).

 ## Prerequisites
 - Attend live or watch a recording of the [Devtoberfest sessions](https://community.sap.com/t5/devtoberfest/eb-p/devtoberfest-events) in week 2 for frontend/user interface topics.
 Each question will include a link to the relevant session.